 How many events does an author typically receive on the JBC Network tour?

-There is no "typical" number of events, but the majority of authors receive 5-10 invitations--with some getting as many as 35 and others receiving 1 or none.
+There is no "typical" number of events, but on average participating authors receive 3 – 5 invitations.
+Some get as many as 35 and others receive 1 or none.

 How many books are guaranteed at an event?

 Just like at a bookstore reading, book sales at these events are not guaranteed and vary.
 And, as mentioned above, the book sales at the events do not account for the "ripple effect" that occurs when an author visits a community--specifically, the number of books that are bought off-site or online or for e-readers as a result of the publicity and marketing for the event.